eembc/mlmark/README.md

 # Introduction

 The EEMBC® MLMark&trade; benchmark is a machine-learning (ML) benchmark designed to measure the performance and accuracy of embedded inference.
 It was developed by a team at [EEMBC](http://www.eembc.org), which is a non-profit consortium founded in 1997 that produces benchmarks for embedded devices.
-The motivation for developing this benchmark grew from the lack of standardization of the environment required for analyzing ML performance.
+Engineers from Intel, Ignitarium, NVIDIA, Texas Instruments, Arm and more participated in its development.
+The motivation for creating this benchmark grew from the lack of standardization of the environment required for analyzing ML performance.
 Most of the challenges the team faced were about how to sufficiently define the boundaries of an environment to ensure adequate reliability, flexibility, and confidence in the results.
 Further, the source-code implementations are provided here to help demystify exactly what the environment looks like at this point in time, as it is rapidly evolving.
 MLMark will continue to grow the database of supported target platforms and workloads over time.

 The MLMark benchmark adopts the following philosophy: